wilseypa/desMetrics/doc/planning.md

    5b: Measured as a function of frequency/delta of send/receive times

 6. Interesting cycles between LPs.
-Basically can we uncover any interesting patterns in the populations ot events and LPs?
+Basically can we uncover any interesting patterns in the populations of events and LPs?

-I am also developing a separate markdown file (file indexTemplate.markdown in this directory) that we can use as the basis for (i) defining the specific graphs to begin implementing and (ii) that will also serve as the basis for viewing the results in a web browser.
+I am also developing a separate markdown file (file indexTemplate.md in this directory) that we can use as the basis for (i) defining the specific graphs to begin implementing and (ii) that will also serve as the basis for viewing the results in a web browser.

 We might also want to broaden this to look for patterns in models that scale.
 For now I suggest we put this on the back burner and focus on direct analysis for the moment.